Naturally fused

 Water source

-By connecting branches of elder (Sambucus) with wire, an open branch structure was created in this vase.
-In the openings, Delphinium 'Guardian Lavender,' Delphinium 'Bella Andes Azure,' Clematis Amazing 'Star River,' Eryngium and Pennisetum were grouped in parallel and inserted directly into the water.
+By connecting branches of the elder (Sambucus) with wire, an open branch construction has been created in this vase.
+In the openings, Delphinium ‘Guardian Lavender’, Delphinium ‘Bella Andes Azure’, Clematis Amazing ‘Star River’, Eryngium and Pennisetum are grouped in parallel and placed directly in the water.

-The theme Nature, Naturally! can be approached in different ways, according to floral designer Max van de Sluis.
+According to floral designer Max van de Sluis, the theme Nature, Naturally! can be approached in various ways.
 'For me as a florist, vegetative is the most obvious and perhaps the most ultimate in its beauty.
-Yet in the current zeitgeist, vegetative is difficult to execute commercially.'
+Yet, in the current zeitgeist, vegetative is difficult to execute commercially.'

-'Reason that I went in a more realistic direction, using as a starting point the materials you can easily obtain at wholesale, and then using them to make arrangements with a natural look.'
+'The reason I went in a more realistic direction, with the starting point being the materials that you can easily obtain from the wholesaler, and then make arrangements with a natural look with them.'

-'I wanted to achieve that natural look by processing the flowers in a certain way.
-Think of solutions like processing each species at a more or less distinct height, a more parallel placement, growth forms, movement, finding combinations with old natural flower forms from outside and or by incorporating branches.'
+‘I wanted to achieve that natural look by processing the flowers in a certain way.
+Consider solutions such as processing each type at a more or less individual height, a more parallel placement, growth forms, movement, seeking combinations with old natural flower shapes from outside and/or by processing branches.’

-'This expands the possibilities quite a bit and makes it possible to put your style, emotion and feeling into this.
-This path is more commercial and more realistic in its feasibility.'
+‘This significantly expands the possibilities and makes it possible to incorporate your style, emotion, and feeling.
+This approach is more commercial and realistic in its feasibility.’

-In the background, a piece of wooden beam (leftover wood), in a regular rhythm, a number of gold-colored metal fern-like leaves are placed: very tightly straight up.
-On the contrary, to create a nice contrast between the two elements, the flowers are placed organically.
-The arrangement symbolizes the times of today where the golden ferns are the people, and the flowers are the surrounding nature.
+In the base, a piece of wooden beam (residual wood), a number of gold-colored metal fern-like leaves are placed in a regular rhythm: very straight upwards.
+To create a nice contrast between the two elements, the flowers are placed organically.
+The arrangement symbolizes the time of now, where the gold-colored ferns are the people, and the flowers are the surrounding nature.
 Very different and yet not clashing, they form a beautiful whole.

 Back to nature

 A beautifully robust slate container is filled with Oasis Terra Brick.
-Incorporated in this are many different unusual varieties of flowers placed as they naturally grow from the earth.
-A beautiful mix of French tulips, orchids, Cambria, Ludisia, Cornus, Talinum 'Long John', Osmunda fern curl, Ranunculus and Nerine are incorporated here.
-All materials are biodegradable, and can be returned to nature.
+Many different special types of flowers have been incorporated, placed as they naturally grow from the earth.
+A beautiful mix of French tulips, orchids, Cambria, Ludisia, Cornus, Talinum 'Long John', Osmunda fern curl, Ranunculus, and Nerine are incorporated here.
+All materials are biodegradable and can return to nature.